mehdiakram/cyberpanelroyalbluetheme/README.md

-# CyberPanel Royal Blue Themes
+# CyberPanel Royal Blue Theme
 Themes you can apply to CyberPanel and make it look good :D

 ## Note